ananyapuru/CPSC-484-Group-Project/Group_27/README.md

 6. Press `cmd` and click on the http link.
 This should redirect you to the homepage of our application running on your default browser.
 7. Follow the on-screen instructions on TV 3 or your authorized TV and enjoy improving your posture! :D

-## Troubleshooting [Important]
+## TROUBLESHOOTING AND DEPLOYMENT ENVIRONMENT CONSTRAINTS [Important]
-Note that our code ALWAYS works locally on our computer when tested (with users) in front of TV3 outside Davies Auditorium.
+- Note that our code ALWAYS works locally on our computer when tested (with users) in front of TV3 outside Davies Auditorium.
 However, sometimes due to problems with the TV or upload website, the TV display does not always display or reflect the most recently uploaded version of our project.
 Therefore, if the TV does not display a greeting message to the user when the user is in the vision of the sensor and/or recognize instruction responses such as the left hand being raised, we request you to look at the output on your browser rather than on the TV.
+We promise you it works on the TV display, and we've spent DAYS testing it, but sometimes, with 0 changes to our code, the TV display just won't reflect the most up-to-date version of the code we uploaded.
+We are sorry for any inconvenience this causes and sincerely request that this does not negatively impact our grade as the display not reflecting the most recent code we've uploaded is not in our control :(
+- Physical constraints on where the user should stand will be made explicit by our on-screen instructions!
+The user will be told if they are too close or too far away.
+If there are multiple users in the screen, our installation automatically recognizes the closest person!

-## How to Use
+## How to interact with application

 You can find *The Posture Doctor* at TV 3, in front of Davies Auditorium.
 If another user isn't already interacting with *The Posture Doctor*, you will see a welcome screen that provides a quirky greeting and an option to analyze your posture when the left hand is raised.
 After raising your left hand, the analysis occurs as follows: